GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
-Therefore testing is usually the most mis-scheduled part of programming.
+> ### Don’t go into a two-year development with nothing coming out in the middle.
+Have something come out every two months, so you can evaluate, regroup, and restart.
 >
-> ~ *Fred Brooks*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts